thegonch/stelligent_interview_presentation/README.md

 - Berkshelf local install
 - Jenkins server with installs of Packer and AWS CLI

-To execute Test Kitchen runs for all OS, execute this from the cookbooks/<role> folder:
+To execute Test Kitchen runs for all OS, execute this from the cookbooks/[role] folder (where role can be webserver, git, etc.):
 ```
 kitchen test
 ```

+This is also designed to be run against a specific OS, and in particular for Amazon Linux, against a particular AMI to allow the kitchen-ec2 driver to work for Amazon Linux.
+So please note, that this is defaulted to us-east-1 AMI and should be adjusted accordingly as needed.

+You can append the above command with either ubuntu, centos, or amazon-linux, for example, to run just those base OS tests.

-Committing code to this Github repository will trigger the Jenkins build for Packer and AWS Cloud Formationsdasgsgae
+Committing code to this Github repository will trigger the Jenkins build for Packer and AWS Cloud Formation.

 Below is the Jenkins job that executes the Packer and Cloud Formation steps.